 The Great Conflict, and the world, has ended.
 Magic is forbidden, so that the world can heal.
 I believe it’s stolen your memories, too.
 Which is why you and I are keeping this journal.
 You, reading this tomorrow, and me, writing this today.

+Remember this if you can: your name is Carth.
+You are a warrior, aged boy.
 You travel with a woman named Aos and a man named Desmon.
 Do not concern yourself with the torn patch of boiled leather on you breast, nor the ones on your companions’, nor the looks that the empty patch may garner.
 For an index of items, places, people and locations, refer to the scrolls next to this one.

 * * *

 I know you won’t remember the battle.
 But I must relay what I can while I do.
 I’ve given it thought and decided that these are memories we cannot let go:

 Do you remember when we discussed taking up arms against monsters?
 This was what I meant when I said that.
 We fought against the monsters, garbed in steel and leather.

 The leaders of the Warlod’s armies fought like something out the legends we’ve overheard at our campfires.
 They seemed to have the strength of half-gods and heroes as they slung their spears down on the enemy.